 Still, Peg's personality has its nuances.
 Juxtaposed with her tenacious attitude is her soft spot for her late father and resentment toward her mother, Kathy (Judy Greer).
 But she later discovers that her family dynamic growing up wasn't all that it seemed.
 "You get a window into the image that Peg has of her father and the reality of what he was really like," Deutch said, describing a potent scene between Peg and Kathy.
 "It's a moment where you see truth and it grounds all of Peg's humour and chaos."
 The emotional exchange between Peg and her mother ended up being Deutch's favourite scene to shoot, and once you see it, you'll probably understand why.

 The evolution of Peg and Kathy's relationship is something Deutch really worked to perfect as a producer — a job she enjoys quite a bit.
 "An element of why I love producing so much is that I think more information and more details make me a better actor," she said.
 And to her point, she is damn good in this film.
-We'll let you know when Buffaloed scores an Australian release.
+Buffaloed streams digitally from September 9. ores an Australian release.